bottlenoselabs/CAstFfi/README.md

 # CAstFfi

-Convert a cross-platform C header `.h` to to a FFI (foreign function interface) abstract syntax tree (AST) `.json` for the purposes of generating bindings to other languages.
+Convert a cross-platform C header `.h` to a FFI (foreign function interface) abstract syntax tree (AST) `.json` for the purposes of generating bindings to other languages.

 ## Background: Why?